Academy 1/72 F-104G Starfighter Plastic Model Kit

 Exceptions / non-returnable items

-Unfortunately, we cannot accept returns on sale items or gift cards.
+Unfortunately, we cannot accept returns on gift cards, trading card singles or sealed trading card items.

 Exchanges